laws-africa/gazettemachine-worker/README.md

 1. Install serverless and dependencies: `npm install`
 2. Ensure you have AWS credentials setup in `~/.aws/credentials`
 3. Deploy: `serverless deploy`

+This will need to be done if the name of the S3 trigger function changes, or on very first deployment, to create the S3 trigger:

-4. Ensure S3 triggers are installed: `serverless s3deploy`
+`serverless s3deploy`